Exodromy: The homotopy theory of stratified spaces

-We caution that a $\pi$-finite \groupoid is not the same thing as what is normally called a \defn{finite space} -- one obtained via finite colimits from $\Delta^0$.
-In fact, the overlap between these two classes of spaces is essentially trivial.
-In this paper, we shall never refer to finite spaces in this latter sense. \end{rec}
+\begin{wrn} We caution that a \pifinite space is not the same thing as what is normally called a \defn{finite space} -- one obtained via finite colimits from the point.
+In fact, the overlap between these two classes of spaces is essentially trivial: the spaces satisfying both of these conditions are exactly the discrete spaces with finitely many connected components. \end{wrn}